 Salt Cay Salt Works has taken advantage of the local resource, utilizing the local salt to create bath salts, as well as culinary salts.
 The local Salt Cay-based company also makes soaps using natural ingredients and the essential oils of frangipani, coconut, mango, and ginger.

 Meanwhile, on Providenciales, new skincare company Wildflower Skincare Lab launched in 2021.
-Based in Caicos Cafe Plaza in Grace Bay, the small company creates all-natural skincare products using locally grown flowers, such as frangipani and bougainvillea, as well as local salt for scrubs.
+Based in Caicos Café Plaza in Grace Bay, the small company creates all-natural skincare products using locally grown flowers, such as frangipani and bougainvillea with a range that includes anti-aging, spa, cleansers, sunscreen, and baby products.

 For visitors, it’s a chance to take home an authentic piece of the Turks and Caicos—a souvenir that not only will remind them of their time in the islands, but will also be a useful product for their skin using natural, island-based ingredients.